-The globalization of the marketplace has produced a demand for managers who can successfully compete in the international business environment.
-Understanding the significant cultural, economic, and political differences between countries and regions is vital to international success.
-Managers in an international business must not only be sensitive to these differences, they must also adopt the appropriate policies and strategies for dealing with them.
+The globalization of the marketplace demands managers who can successfully compete in a global/multicultural business environment in the United States and around the world.
+Understanding the significant cultural, economic, and political differences between countries and regions is vital to success in global settings.
+Managers in a global business must not only be sensitive to these differences but they must also adopt the appropriate policies and strategies for dealing with them.

 This certificate program is for Business majors only.